eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 TLS Version
 """""""""""

-When using TLS, you may specify the TLS version to use.
-Starting from version 3.6, eduMFA offers TLS v1.3 by default.
+When using TLS, you may specify the TLS version to use. eduMFA offers TLS v1.3 by default.